The Sims 4 game packs: Reception

-Star Wars: Journey to Batuu received "mixed or average reviews", according to a score of 70/100 on review aggregator Metacritic.
+Star Wars: Journey to Batuu received "mixed or average reviews", according to a score of 70/100 on Metacritic.
 CNN described the pack in a positive light, commenting "It delivers a ton of content for the value, with three lands and a full storyline with three routers.
 There's plenty of fun to be had in the Sims version of Batuu."
 Air Entertainment gave the expansion a score of 90%, applauding the amount of content in the pack and stating "The most outstanding feature is the inclusion of factions and new missions, which really drives the story element of the sci-fi DLC."
+Darkstation gave it four out of five stars, summarizing "it absolutely nails everything that makes Star Wars: Galaxy's Edge one of the most unique theme park attractions today."

-Darkstation gave it four out of five stars, summarizing "it absolutely nails everything that makes [Star Wars:] Galaxy's Edge one of the most unique theme park attractions today."
 Other reviews were more critical, praising the game's visuals but criticizing the gameplay.
 Screen Rant called the gameplay "repetitive" and wrote that the pack "neglects the very nature of the game and the reason it has such a dedicated fanbase: the sandbox element."
 Digital Spy shared a similar sentiment, writing that the pack is "let down by a weak narrative, dull missions, and a self-contained experience that fails to play to the franchise's strengths."

 Dream Home Decorator

 The Sims 4: Dream Home Decorator is the tenth game pack for The Sims 4, released on June 1, 2021.
-The pack adds interior design to the game as an occupation, as well as several new types of furniture.
+The pack adds interior design to the game as an occupation, as well as several new types of furniture; features of which were all first introduced in The Sims 3: Ambitions.